 Herb Andrews’ lease on Rivoli expired during June 1923, upon which full ownership of the colt reverted to the Hon.
 John H. Barnes.
 Under the new arrangement, Barnes paid all expenses but gave Andrews half of all stake money won by Rivoli.
 Now it often happens that the lessee-trainer enjoys the best years of a horse’s racing career and the owner merely picks up crumbs – if anything at all – when the animal in question comes back to him.
 Such wasn’t to be the case with Rivoli.
 While Barnes kept him in the Canterbury stables of his good friend, the bay stallion was to enjoy a productive four-year-old season in which he carried the famous Barnes’ black and pink livery to victory in the A.J.C.
 Craven Plate and Randwick Plate, as well as the V.R.C.
 Melbourne Stakes and C.B.
 Fisher Plate.
 But for Bitalli and James Scobie’s remarkable first-up training performance in getting that five-year-old gelding to the post for the 1923 Melbourne Cup with just 7 stone on his back, John H. Barnes might have won the biggest prize of all.

 As it was, Rivoli, conceding Bitalli a year in age and 29lb in weight, was beaten less than a length in race record time.
 It’s worth mentioning that the 1923 Cup was worth £10,288 to the winner, the richest ever up to that time and it wasn’t surpassed until Dalray earned £10,350 in 1952.
 It was a bitter defeat for Andrews who had backed Rivoli heavily, having his last £1,000 on him just before the horse went to the post when he sent another Sydney trainer, Stan Lamond, to instruct his commissioner, Lou Benjamin, accordingly.
 How much greater would be Rivoli’s measure of fame today but for that unlucky defeat.
+The day after the Cup, John Barnes assuaged Andrews’ betting losses to some extent when he gave the £2,000 cheque for second prize money to Andrews and jockey Jim Munro to share between themselves.
 Brought back into training in the autumn, one of Rivoli’s legs filled before he was able to race and Barnes and Andrews turned the horse out into the paddocks hoping that a long spell would repair the damage.
 Alas, it wasn’t to be, and although Rivoli returned to run at Randwick in three races during September/October, he broke down again in the 1924 A.J.C.
 Spring Stakes and was promptly retired to stallion duties at his owner’s Canning Downs Stud having won more than £17,000 in stakes.

 Unsung when he first went to stud and almost wholly restricted to Canning Downs’ own broodmares, Rivoli was to prove one of Queensland’s enduring sires and did much to consolidate the reputation of the Canning Downs Stud after the splendid pioneering work done by Highfield.
 Quite a few of Rivoli’s best progeny such as Great Idea and Maytown carried the colours of Mrs John Barnes.
 It was just as well, for during these years John Barnes didn’t enjoy much luck with his other imported English stallions, Bonnement and Bonspiel.
 Bonnement, a stallion by Tracery proved quite disappointing while Bonspiel, a well-performed son of Solario, died of pneumonia only a matter of months after landing at Canning Downs.
 It was the combination of these disappointments, the depressed bloodstock prices of the Depression years, and the ageing of Rivoli, which prompted Barnes to place the Canning Downs Stud on the market in May 1938.
 While Rivoli and a handful of well-bred mares such as Land and Sea, Golden Dust and Perfect Morn were held back from the disposal, which saw over a thousand people in attendance, 37 of the 39 thoroughbreds on offer were sold.
 Although, thankfully, for the future fortunes of the Barnes’ family, the £14,000 offered for the Canning Downs property was refused.